 Homegirl London pays homage to Stuart Scott.
-Maker of beautiful hand-crafted contemporary furniture with a strong design edge.
+The maker of beautiful hand-crafted contemporary furniture with a strong design edge.
 His company, Stuart Scott Associates, draws on his twenty years’ experience in London, Paris and Riyadh working with the world’s leading interior designers and architects.
 The business launched in 2011 and makes a gorgeous collection of upholstered furniture – luxurious wing and slipper chairs and stunning sofas.
 The cabinetry includes a cool collection of occasional and coffee tables.
 Each design is handmade in England by Master Craftsman using traditional techniques from its workshops in Wiltshire and Oxford.
 I caught up with Stuart to ask him a few questions …

 Q: Tell me about your qualifications and experience.

-A: I trained at Ravensbourne College of Design and Communication in Chislehurst, Kent and received a BA (hons) degree in Industrial Design (Furniture & Related Product Design) in 1993.
+A: I trained at Ravensbourne College of Design and Communication in Chislehurst, Kent and received a BA (Hons) degree in Industrial Design (Furniture & Related Product Design) in 1993.
 My first proper job was as a designer to the Saudi Arabian Royal Family having been interviewed at Blake’s Hotel, London by one of the family.
 I was based in Riyadh for the duration.
 The project ended up being featured in the Andrew Martin Design Review Volume 5.
 During this time I met some really interesting people and decided to move to Paris where I worked for Atelier Pierre Bonnefille.
 He had worked on the Saudi Project and we found we had a lot in common.
 After 5 years working abroad, I took a job for Gensler in London and then stints working for Jonathan Reed and John Minshaw before finally deciding to work for myself.

 Q: Who has been your inspiration?

 A: My inspiration came from the work I was exposed to during my work in Saudi Arabia.
-The family had a large Art and Furniture Collection and to see some of these pieces for real was awe inspiring.
+The family had a large Art and Furniture Collection and to see some of these pieces for real was awe-inspiring.
 Works by Fontana, Dali, Giacometti, Eugene Printz and Jean-Michel Frank, my interest in furniture just went off the scale, hence my subsequent move to Paris where I could really feed my appetite.
 Pierre worked with people like Christian Liaigre, Pierre Mesguish and Bernard Pictet so there was inspiration all around.
 It started a real love affair and fascination with furniture, its history and how real furniture was made and finished.

 Q: Why upholstery and cabinetry?

-A: My early career was all about Cabinet work, built in Libraries and Dressing Rooms to ‘one-off’ Drinks Cabinets and AV Cabinets.
+A: My early career was all about Cabinet work, built-in Libraries and Dressing Rooms to ‘one-off’ Drinks Cabinets and AV Cabinets.
 About 7 years ago I started looking at upholstered work and got to know an upholsterer, long since retired, who introduced me to upholstery as a trade.
-From this ad hoc training I was able to start bringing upholstery into the mix.
+From this ad hoc training, I was able to start bringing upholstery into the mix.
 For me it’s all about how things are made, this is the fascination; how things go together and when you design a piece you need to know how you’re going to make it.
 The only way of knowing is to make it yourself, and I really advise trying to make the prototypes yourself instead of relying on a piece of software!

 Q: What’s your USP?